apedersen00/digital-systems-design-and-verification/homework_1/README.md

 HDL is written to comply with the [lowRISC SystemVerilog style guidelines](https://github.com/lowRISC/style-guides).

-Testbench output and schematics are seen in the report.
+Testbench output and schematics are seen in the report found [here](https://github.com/kth-ees/homework-1-apedersen00/releases/download/v1.0/andreasp_hw1.pdf).

 ## Verilator